btw3000/sparkify/README.md

 The idea behind this project is to understand how to conduct more Big Data analysis, understand how AWS works, use Pyspark and conduct data visualization and machine learning.
 The idea is to do it with a hands-on approach.

 # Repository files
-1. Small Dataset: If you want, you can try to use the dataset, and see how the code can be replicated on a small scale
+1. Sparkify.ipynb: This is the smaller dataset.
+If you want, you can try to use the dataset, and see how the code can be replicated on a small scale
-2. pysparkify.ipynb: This is the main notebook.
+2. pyspark-sparkify.ipynb: This is the main notebook.
 It contains all the exploratory analysis, data wrangling and machine learning analysis.

-# CRISP-DM Process
-The CRISP-DM process has been utilized in this analysis.
-The questions are gauged to see how the states differ when it comes to some key factors.

 # Business Understanding
 The major questions I gained to seek an understanding about were: